What it's like to have GA

 Representation of vision loss for illustrative purposes only.

-The goal of treatment is to slow the progression of GA
+The goal of treatment is to slow GA, which could help preserve your vision longer

 • Have an infection in or around your eye